gph82/mdciao/doc/index.rst

                ]}}

-  One added bonus is the .json files is that you can use the same file across different setups as long as the specified residues are present.
+  One added bonus is that the same .json files can be used file across different setups as long as the specified residues are present.

   The command::